 Recognition for Our Work

-#1 law firm for Canadian M&A by deal count - Bloomberg, Mergermarket and Thomson Reuters 2015
+#1 Canadian firm for M&A by deal count (Bloomberg, Mergermarket and Thomson Reuters 2016).

 Stikeman Elliott has acted on a number of buyouts for private equity clients, which are often a complex series of transactions.
 We are able to leverage our considerable experience in private M&A transactions, tax, banking and management arrangements.